chrisnwasike/rune-match/readme.md

 ## Credits

-- Game design and development: Chris Nwasike [ChrisDBuilder]
+- Game design and development:  [ChrisDBuilder](chrisnwasike)
 - Norse rune designs based on historical Elder Futhark runes
 - Nordic-themed special pieces inspired by Norse mythology

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.